United States of America - Kentucky, Richmond

 Must maintain fitness-for-duty standards to perform the essential functions of the position, to include any depot or BGCAPP drill, contingency and/or emergency requirement

-Possess strong organizational skills with ability to coordinate and prioritize projects, adapting to changes as they occur
+Possess strong organizational skills with ability to coordinate and prioritize projects, adapting to change as they occur

-Must have good communication skills to provide technical assistance, presentations, and/or training to personnel
+Must have good communication skills to provide technical assistance, presentations, and training to field personnel

 What We Offer